 Social media seems to be the heartbeat of today’s culture, which I think could be a very good thing along certain guidelines and stipulations.
-While social media should never replace real life relationships, I do believe it should mirror the same qualities that are needed in real life relationships.
+While social media should never replace real-life relationships, I do believe it should mirror the same qualities that are needed in real life relationships.

-One of the most important qualities that social media users should carry over from their real life relationships to their online community is authenticity.
+One of the most important qualities that social media users should carry over from their real-life relationships to their online community is authenticity.
 Authenticity is what everyone craves, whether they admit it or not.
 Authenticity is vulnerability.
 Authenticity is being raw and real.
 Authenticity is about the struggles in life.
-Authenticity is about the joys and celebrations in life.
+Authenticity is about the joys and celebrations of life.
 Authenticity is all about being honest and true, and unashamedly the real you.Authenticity is all about being honest and true, and unashamedly the real you.
 Click To Tweet

 We are all wired to crave and desire authenticity, so let’s pull off our masks and be what we long for.
 Let’s set the example.
 Social media as a whole has a bad rap, but we can change that if we’re willing to step up and be seen for who we truly are.
-It’s time that we’re all honest and bold, whether we’re sharing the good or the not-so good.
+It’s time that we’re all honest and bold, whether we’re sharing the good or the not-so-good.
 Let’s BE the example.

 If you’re not won over by this little pep talk, please keep on reading further.
 It’s up to us – the bloggers, biz owners, and social media influencers to help turn this ship around for good.